UTNkar/bocken/README.md

 ## Tailwind
 The journal system uses a css framework for the frontend called [Tailwind](https://tailwindcss.com/) and it is installed via the pip package [django-tailwind](https://pypi.org/project/django-tailwind/).
 Tailwind adds a bunch of css classes that do only one thing.
 For example the class `bg-red-400` adds a red background, the 400 is one of the predefined red colors that tailwind offers.
 The idea of tailwind is that instead of creating a bunch of css classes with many attributes, you add these classes on the HTML elements directly and thus not having to write any own css.

+All tailwind documentation and classes can be found on [their website](https://tailwindcss.com/).

 It should be noted that it is not used in the admin pages since those pages uses their own predefined styling